libm3l/Nastran_f06_Filter/README.md

 gfortran -o Nastran_f06_Filter.out Nastran_f06_Filter.f90

-Input is the name of file and number of modes
+Input is the name of the nastran file